COCPORN/OCore/README.md

 # Data Entities

 An OCore Data Entity is promiscuous, providing full access to its internal state.
 Data Entities can _optionally_ serve their innards over HTTP.
 They can also be extended with commands.
+Also, the authorization framework can decide which Data Entities an API key has access to, more about this later.

 ## Implicit access